neuro-inc/neuro-cli/docs/jobs_reference.rst

                                  details.

       :param bool pass_config: a flag that specifies that platform should pass config data to job.
-This allows to api and cli from the inside of the job.
+This allows to API and CLI from the inside of the job.
 See :meth:`Factory.login_with_passed_config` for details.